juanantoniodamianv/motor-online/README.md

 This project uses [Supabase](https://supabase.com/docs) and [Next.js](https://nextjs.org/docs).
 Refer to the documentation for more information on how to use them.

+This project is not intended to be a Supabase or Next documentation project (solo algunos comandos para arrancar o salir del paso).
+Instead you should use the proper documentation to understand them.

 **Important: Docker is required to run Supabase locally and it requires at least 7GB of memory.**

 ## Setup